steppedreckoner/TowerDefense/ReadMe.txt

 -(DONE) Add pause function.

 -(PARTIAL) Improved saving and loading.
 Play button loads a map from a file, and new maps can be loaded after beginning a game.

--Tower selection menu and tower placement with mouse.
-(T button shows menu to select towertype from?)
+-(DONE) Tower selection menu and tower placement with mouse.
+(T button shows menu to select towertype from?).

+-(DONE) Tower about to be placed shown at mouse cursor.

 -More tower and projectile types, with unlock progression.
 --Rocket tower